makersacademy/airport_challenge/README.md

 ```
 heathrow.land(airbus_a380)
 ```
 No planes are allowed to land or take off in a storm.
-Weather is generated in the Weather class for each aiport, using the storm? method which gives a one in four chance of the method returing true.
+Weather is generated in the Weather class for each aiport, using the storm? method which gives a one in four chance of the method returing true for a storm.
 The weather at an airport can be checked using the message:
 ```
 heathrow.weather.storm?
 ```